leemordechai/FLAME/Recipebook/Readme.md

 * IsMinter - irrelevant.
 * Imported - irrelevant.

+#### Mints
+* ID - the Mint ID.
+An arbitrary and unique number (integer).
+Necessary to link between mints and finds.
+* location_title - the ancient name of the location of the mint.
+Not necessary.
+* location_modern_title - the ancient name of the location of the mint.
+Not necessary.
+* location_other_title - an alternative name of the location of the mint.
+Not necessary.
+* location_uncertain - 0 if the location is certain, 1 if uncertain.
+* location_lat, location_long - the coordinates (longitude and langitude of where the coins were minted).
+Necessary for any placement of the mint on a map.
+Must be numbers with a decimal point.
+* LegendID - irrelevant.

 #### Metals
 * ID - the metal ID.
 An arbitrary and unique number (integer).
 Necessary.
 * MetalName - the name of the metal (e.g. gold).